rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 IMO, this is what will happen by default.
 Maintaining some code structure to manage the cognitive load is not "easy".

-Software is made out of many interacting pieces (think a granularity of statements, atomic computations, even lines of code).
+Software is made out of many interacting pieces (granularity of statements, atomic computations, even lines of code).
 This collection will not be easy to comprehend just because the pieces are easy to comprehend.
 The biggest contributors to the overall complexity are the interaction between the pieces, organization of the pieces, and not the pieces themselves.